82nd Airborne Division: Hurricane Andrew

-In August 1992, the division deployed a task force to the hurricane-ravaged area of South Florida to provide humanitarian assistance following Hurricane Andrew.
-For more than 30 days, troopers provided food, shelter and medical attention to the Florida population as part of the U.S. military Domestic Emergency Planning System.
+In August 1992, the 82nd Airborne deployed a task force to the hurricane-ravaged area of South Florida to provide humanitarian assistance following Hurricane Andrew.
+For more than 30 days, troopers provided food, shelter and medical attention to the Florida population as part of the US military Domestic Emergency Planning System.
 The 82nd was part of over 20,000 Army, Navy, Air Force, Marine, Coast Guard and an additional 6200 National Guard troops deployed for the disaster.

 They also provided security and a sense of safety for the victims of the storm who were without power, doors, windows and in many cases roofs.
-There were, as with all disasters, criminals trying to take advantage of the situation, in this case looters and thieves.
-The presence of the 82nd quickly eliminated that factor from the equation.